philippe75004/SIEM1/README.md

 Submit a screenshot of your report and a screenshot of proof that the alert has been created.

+*As a prevention we can Install an Host IPS on the databse server in order to protect from critical vulnerabilities.

 ### Step 3: Drawing the (base)line